 Call Now for Thermostat Service in Fairfax

 Many HVAC issues are the result of a bad thermostat.
-If you have noticed that you are constantly having to adjust your thermostat, chances are it should be serviced.
+If you have noticed that you are constantly having to adjust your thermostat or that it’s always blinking and your AC isn’t blowing cool air, chances are it should be serviced.
 At Air Treatment Company, we have the expertise needed to diagnose any and all problems you may have with your HVAC system and offer comprehensive thermostat repair and installation services.
 We install only quality brands so that you can enjoy reliable home comfort.